libfuse/sshfs/README.rst

 omitted SSHFS will use the local username.
 If the directory is omitted, SSHFS will mount the (remote) home directory.
-If you need to enter a password sshfs will ask for it (actually it just runs ssh which ask for the password if needed).
+If you need to enter a password sshfs will ask for it (actually it just runs ssh which asks for the password if needed).

 Also many ssh options can be specified (see the manual pages for *sftp(1)* and *ssh_config(5)*), including the remote port number